Virginia Giuffre v. Prince Andrew: Discovery phase

 Each side was expected to take between 8 and 12 depositions during the discovery phase.
 Judge Kaplan had previously announced that depositions – out-of-court testimony – for the case needed to be submitted by July 14, 2022.
 Andrew and Giuffre were both expected to make statements and face cross-examination under oath.
 The Duke was set to give evidence under oath in a two-day deposition conducted by Giuffre's lawyers, David Boies and Sigrid McCawley, beginning on March 10, 2022 in London.
 Other members of the royal family and police protection could have been asked to give legal evidence.
 Giuffre's lawyers had asked Andrew to give medical evidence that he cannot sweat and of his trip to a PizzaExpress in Woking, following his statements to that effect in his 2019 Newsnight interview.
 Her lawyers reportedly claimed up to six witnesses who linked Andrew to Giuffre.
 David Boies, Giuffre's lawyer, maintained there was a good chance of the case going to trial.

 On January 14 Giuffre's lawyer David Boies requested to interview two people in the UK, and submitted a petition asking Judge Lewis Kaplan to request assistance from British authorities.
 Boies had already suggested he might question Sarah, Duchess of York and their daughters Princesses Beatrice and Eugenie.
 He sought witness testimony from the Duke's former assistant Robert Olney, and Shukri Walker who had claimed she had seen the Duke with Giuffre at Tramp nightclub in central London.
 On January 15 Sky News reported that Andrew's lawyers wanted to interview Giuffre's husband and her psychologist Dr. Judith Lightfoot after Andrew said that she "may suffer from false memories".
 Prince Andrew was accused by legal academics of "victim blaming" and "gaslighting" after his lawyers requested Virginia Giuffre's mental health records.

-On January 26 Prince Andrew's lawyers submitted a lengthy response to the allegations, in which they set out 12 defences and demanded a trial by jury.
+On January 26 Andrew's lawyers submitted a lengthy response to the allegations, in which they set out 12 defences and demanded a trial by jury.
 On February 1 Judge Kaplan asked for help from British and Australian authorities to get witness statements from residents in their nations.
 Later that month, Andrew's lawyers requested access to the original photograph from March 2001, which showed Andrew and Giuffre together with his arm round her waist.
 It was reported that the photograph was no longer in Giuffre's possession and at one stage she reportedly had given the original to the FBI in 2011.